RoVsEk23/SGH_M2/README.md

 The principle purpose of the website is to solicit bookings from business and casual travellers who are looking for accommodation in Kensington, central London.
 The intention is to interact with customers, providing all the information they would potentially need to decide and make a booking.

-Wireframes -
+WIREFRAMES -

 1. Mobile Wireframe (Github link) - https://github.com/RoVsEk23/SGH_M2/blob/master/assets/wireframes/Mobile%20Wireframe%20MP2.pdf
 2. Desktop wireframe (Github link) - https://github.com/RoVsEk23/SGH_M2/blob/master/assets/wireframes/Desktop%20Wireframe%20MP2.pdf

+TECHNOLOGY -

+CSS, HTML, Bootstrap,JavaScript, jQuery, LightBox, GoogleMaps API, Exchange Rates API, EmailJS, Font Awesome.

-Layout -
+LAYOUT -

 The site consists of the following pages
 1. Home
 2. Rooms
 3. Services
 4. Contact Us

-Header and Footer –
+HEADER AND FOOTER –

 The desktop version of the website has a header and footer that is common to every page.
 The header has a logo with the menu, a check availability button and social media icons.